 We've lived in our home for 4 years and we really love our screened porch.
-As a family we spend more time on our porch than we do in the living room.
+As a family we spend more time there than we do in the living room.
 And when friends come over we naturally walk out to the back porch to catch up.

 My husband works from home and he has adopted the screened porch as his secondary office.
-He had a lot of say in the redesign/refresh of our porch look and requested the porch have a masculine, cabin feel.
+He had a lot of say in the redesign/refresh of our porch design and requested the porch have a masculine, cabin feel.
 And I think we pulled it off!
 The space feels cozy and welcoming with a lot of wood tones.
 We spent just under $400 on a new outdoor rug, 2 barrel chairs, a coffee table, speaker system, bamboo shades, and an updated ceiling fan for our screened porch.

 This article contains affiliate links, you can read my full disclosure here.

 We've had our outdoor sectional for almost 4 years.
-It fits the space wonderfully, and is still in great shape so I wanted to design around it.
+It fits the space wonderfully, gives us a big seating area, and is still in great shape so I wanted to design around it.
 Last year I purchased 9 new outdoor throw pillows from World Market at the end of the season for 75% off.

 A Thrifted Coffee Table

 Honestly, this spring I was discouraged that I wouldn't be able to update our porch at all.
 Thankfully we spotted a $9 vintage bamboo coffee table at Goodwill in June.
-It was exactly the look I wanted for the porch, and it encouraged me to keep going with our screened porch update!
+It was exactly the look I wanted for the space, and it encouraged me to keep going with our screened porch update!

 Quick Tip: when discouraged you don't have a big budget for a project.
 Spend a day visiting local thrift stores.
 Chances are you will find some frugal inspiration!